jasalcido/tjbot-heptathalon/README.md

 6) Visually recognize objects in a photo using tj.see();
 7) Read News headlines using Watson Discovery;

-Leverages IBM [Watson Cognitive Services](https://www.ibm.com/watson/developercloud/doc/index.html) Conversation, Text to Speech, Speech to Text, Language Translator, Discovery, Tone Analyzer and Visual Recognition.
+Leverages IBM [Watson Cognitive Services](https://www.ibm.com/watson/developercloud/doc/index.html) including - Conversation, Text to Speech, Speech to Text, Language Translator, Discovery, Tone Analyzer and Visual Recognition.

 # Hardware
 This recipe requires a tjbot with a LED, microphone, speaker, camera and servo